JosephMW/Logic-Gates-Educational-Game/Documentation/DAILYLOG.md

 * *0.5 hours* Supervisor Meeting.
 * *0.25 hours* Emailed supervisor a meeting summary and recorded the meeting in MEETINGSSUMMARIES.md

+## Week 6

 ### 02 Nov 2021
 * *0.3 hours* Completed [#24 Wire System: Wires which are dragged to empty space should retract](https://github.com/JosephMW/Logic-Gates-Educational-Game/issues/24) and merged the matching PR.
 * *0.5 hours* Completed [#18 Wire System: Disconnecting wires](https://github.com/JosephMW/Logic-Gates-Educational-Game/issues/18) and merged the matching PR.
 * *0.7 hours* Completed [#19 Wire System: Have wire tips position correctly on their inputs](https://github.com/JosephMW/Logic-Gates-Educational-Game/issues/19) and merged the matching PR.
+* *0.8 hours* Completed [#27 Create the And2 circuit](https://github.com/JosephMW/Logic-Gates-Educational-Game/issues/27) and merged the matching PR.
+* *0.2 hours* Emailed supervisor outline for tomorrows meeting.